 Student Diversity and Inclusion Services coordinates the Reaching Excellence in Academics and Leadership (REAL) Program, a selective, five-week academic and co-curricular orientation program for students who are members of groups traditionally underrepresented in higher education (including students of color, asylees, refugees, and permanent residents) that are newly committed to attending the University of St. Thomas.
-Founded in 1998, the REAL Program is designed to acquaint 15 students with campus life, including resources and services, and to provide experience with college-level coursework.
+Founded in 1998, the REAL Program is designed to acquaint 16 students with campus life, including resources and services, and to provide experience with college-level coursework.
 The program is offered to replicate a typical semester as a St. Thomas student.
-The REAL Program will possibly be undergoing some changes in the near future, however, the overall structure of the program will remain the same, and we still highly encourage interested students to apply.
-We will be sure to notify applicants of any changes as they occur.
+The only cost to REAL Program participants is the cost of the books for the summer course.

 REAL Program allows participants to interact in living and learning environments intended to help them become acclimated to the University before fall semester begins.
-The program has served 247 students in its 15 year history, and of the 287 total REAL Program participants between the 1998 cohort and the 2008 cohort (class of 2012), 141—or 75%—of those students had gone on to graduate.
+The program has served 263 students in its 16 year history, and of the 201 REAL Program participants between the 1998 cohort and the 2009 cohort (class of 2013), 149—or 75%—of those students had gone on to graduate.
 REAL Program has also been successful in aiding the retention of the participants throughout the program’s existence.
 Since 2005, nearly 94% of REAL Program participants persisted to their second year at St. Thomas.

 REAL Program offerings include: